marinebon/infographiqJS/README.md

   - `colored_sections = false`
   - `section_colors = ['LightGreen', 'MediumOrchid', 'Orange']`
   - `text_toggle = false`
-  - `svg_filter`: value to filter the optional column `svg` by rows in the table `csv` for subsetting the icons to link; default is NULL so all rows are used table.
+  - `svg_filter`: value to filter the optional column `svg` by rows in the link table `csv` for subsetting the icons to link; default is NULL with all rows in the link table being used.

 ## Contributing